 - Writing Pathways by Lucy Calkins (2014) Heinemann, Grades K-8

-- Select Literature mapped to Common Core Standards, Grades 5-8
+- Select Literature and novel studies mapped to Common Core Standards, Grades 6-8

 Using TCI's History Alive!, students in grades 6, 7 and 8 learn together primarily through a variety of interactive, in-class, hands-on activities.
 History curriculum traditionally is identified as belonging to a particular grade level (The Ancient World - Grade 6, The Medieval World and Beyond - Grade 7, The United States, Grade 8).
 Rather than teaching each grade level separately, history at Nicasio School is taught to all middle schoolers in a 3-year cycle.
 By the end of 8th grade, each student will have completed the 3-year course of study.